-Our approach has been strongly influenced by the formalization of abstract linear algebra in the \MathComp{} library, which is done in an effective way by exploiting a variant of Gaussian elimination~\cite{Gonthier2011}.
+\paragraph{Related Work} Our approach has been strongly influenced by the formalization of abstract linear algebra in the \MathComp{} library, which is done in an effective way by exploiting a variant of Gaussian elimination~\cite{Gonthier2011}.

 As far as we know, this is the first formalization of the simplex method in the Calculus of Constructions.
-In this paradigm, the only work concerning convex polyhedra we are aware of is the implementation of Fourier--Motzkin elimination on linear inequalities in \Coq{}, leading to a proof of Farkas Lemma~\cite{Sakaguchi2016}.
+In this paradigm, the only work concerning convex polyhedra we are aware of is the implementation of Fourier--Motzkin elimination on linear inequalities in \Coq{}, leading to a proof of Farkas' Lemma~\cite{Sakaguchi2016}.
 Our work follows a different approach, relying on the theory of linear programming, which has the advantage of providing certificates for the basic predicates over polyhedra.
-Concerning other families of logics, HOL Light provides a very complete formalization of convex polyhedra, including several important results (Farkas Lemma, Minkowski Theorem, Euler--Poincaré formula, \etc)~\cite{Harrison2013}.
+Concerning other families of logics, HOL Light provides a very complete formalization of convex polyhedra~\cite{Harrison2013}, including several important results (Farkas' Lemma, Minkowski's Theorem, Euler--Poincaré formula, \etc).
 The classical nature of the logic implemented in HOL Light makes it difficult to compare this work with ours.
-In Isabelle, an implementation of a simplex-based satisfiability procedure for linear arithmetics has been carried out~\cite{Spasic2012}.
+In Isabelle, an implementation of a simplex-based satisfiability procedure for linear arithmetic has been carried out~\cite{Spasic2012}.
 This is motivated by obtaining a practical and executable code for SMT solving purposes.
 Here, we are driven by using the simplex method for mathematical proving, which explains why we obtain a completely different kind of formalization.

-Finally, the theory of convex polyhedra is widely used in the area of formal proving as an ``informal backend'' which helps to establish the validity of some linear inequalities.
-In more detail, such inequalities are proven by formally checking certificates which are built by untrusted oracles based on linear programming.
-As illustrations, this allows to automate the deduction of some linear inequalities in proof assistants (see \eg{}~\cite{Besson2007}), or to certify the computations made by static analysis tools~\cite{Fouilhe2014}.